-While the reasons for wanting to make a career change can vary, it's most often because a person has a strong desire to do something more fulfilling with their lives, said Dean Niewolny, CEO of the Halftime Institute, an adult educational program that recently partnered with Pepperdine University in Los Angeles for the school's Certificate in Second Half Significance program.
+Most often, people want a career change because they have a strong desire to do something more fulfilling with their lives, said Dean Niewolny, CEO of the Halftime Institute, an adult educational program.
 Typically, these individuals have spent the first half of their careers accumulating the money necessary to provide for their families, and as their family starts to grow up and move on, they seek a different, more meaningful path of employment.

 "People want to be significant and make a difference in this world," Niewolny told Business News Daily.
 "They want a job, but they really do care about leaving a legacy.
-Folks are looking at careers differently at midlife.
 They're saying, 'There has to be more to life than sitting in this office every day and hoping I get the next raise or promotion.'"

-As one might expect, making a career change in your 40s or 50s is far from easy.
-You spent the last several decades climbing the ladder in one industry, and now you're back to square one.
-Some skills are transferrable, but you may find that your much-younger peers are light-years ahead of you, especially when it comes to technology.
+Of course, making a career change in your 40s or 50s is far from easy.
+After all, you spent the past few decades climbing the ladder in one industry, and now you're back to square one.
+Some skills are transferrable, but you may find that your much-younger peers are far ahead of you, especially when it comes to technology.

-"An older worker restarting their career in a new field will face stereotypes regarding their lack of knowledge about technology," said Mark Newman, CEO of video recruiting platform HireVue.
+"An older worker restarting their career in a new field will face stereotypes regarding their lack of knowledge about technology," Newman said.
 "If the career is heavily reliant on new technology, they might also require additional training, and have a steeper learning curve.
 Also, older workers will likely face subconscious bias when going through the traditional interview process."

-"The amount and diversity of educational resources available online nowadays is staggering," said Octav Druta, co-founder of programming educational platform Talentbuddy.
+"The amount and diversity of educational resources available online nowadays is staggering," said Octav Druta, senior product manager at Udemy, an online learning marketplace.
 "The problem is that they're not combined into a learning experience targeted towards acquiring the minimum viable knowledge and skills required to kick-start a career in a new field.
 Ideally, [you should] not only learn new concepts but also create something that you can add to your portfolio in order to show it to potential employers."

 Druta noted that working with a mentor in your new field can help you stay on track with your studies and connect you with the real-world skills you'll need to excel in that work environment.